Magotchi/lpid-core-documents/LPID core documents.md

 * Region Three shall consist of the following counties: Bannock, Bear Lake, Bingham, Blaine, Bonneville, Butte, Camas, Caribou, Cassia, Clark, Custer, Franklin, Fremont, Gooding, Jefferson, Jerome, Lemhi, Lincoln, Madison, Minidoka, Oneida, Power, Teton, and Twin Falls.

-e) If for any reason a Regional Chair is not elected at a Regular Convention, a Regional Chair may be appointed by the Executive Committee, to serve until the next Regular Convention.
-Such person must be a Party Member in good standing and a resident of the region.

-### SECTION 2

-The Executive Committee shall take office immediately upon the close of the Regular Convention and serve thereafter until the adjournment of the next Regular Convention.

-### SECTION 3

-The current Executive Committee pro tem shall perform all prescribed duties until the elected officers take office.

 ### SECTION 3

 The Executive Committee shall have the control and management of all the affairs, properties, and funds of the Party consistent with this Constitution.